Smart Contract Assets

 Scenario Two

-The asset issuer ztxSXVGt5ujjAe4hr11VqhjWpJdKqn6QfDVUX is assigned to himself 20000 CGO on Zetrix through the smart contract account ztxSfaizkSkNovPtVCh5X2mwtd649R6pG9YS4, and transfers 10000 CGO to another account ztxSqAo6moyR5bYyTnKQXgkrzyiSBKXSwKHu4.
+The asset issuer ztxSXVGt5ujjAe4hr11VqhjWpJdKqn6QfDVUX allocates 20,000 CGO to itself via smart contract account ztxSfaizkSkNovPtVCh5X2mwtd649R6pG9YS4 on Zetrix, and transfers 10,000 CGO to account ztxSqAo6moyR5bYyTnKQXgkrzyiSBKXSwKHu4.

 Creating SDK Instances-2